farshid616/clinet-server_FaceRecognition/README.md

 in client side we take pictures and send it to server for store in a database or using for recognition. client and server communication is a udp connection and all of the messages are sending in json format.

 ## Details
+---
 Project consists of four file:
 * client.py
 * server.py
 * communication.py
 * recognition.py
-in communication we have everything that need to send or receive a packet to client or server and in recognition.py we implement all of the function to store or restore a face in a database.
+In `communication.py` we have everything that need to send or receive a packet to `client` or `server` and in `recognition.py` we implement all of the function to store or restore a face in a database.
+---
 ## Requarements:
 * Python 2.x - 3.x
 * OpenCV 2.x - 3.x

-###Python Library:
+Python Library:
 * cv2
 * os
 * numpy